edm00se/awesome-board-games/readme.md

 ### [Splendor Duel](https://boardgamegeek.com/boardgame/364073/splendor-duel)

 > Confront your rival guild in a race for victory.
-Take Gem and Pearl tokens from the common board, then purchase cards, gather bonuses, royal favours, and prestige.
+Take Gem and Pearl tokens from the common board, then purchase cards, and gather bonuses, royal favours, and prestige.
 >
 > Discover new twists and strategic opportunities derived from Splendor, the original best-selling game.
 Acquire cards with impressive powers, take advantage of special Privileges, and fight over scarce access to Pearls.
 >